davehunt/mozmill-ci/README.md

 * OSX, Windows: Install the latest [Python 2.7](http://www.python.org/getit/)

 ## Startup
-To start Jenkins simply run `python start.py` from the mozmill-ci directory.
+To start Jenkins simply run `./start.py` from the mozmill-ci directory.
 You can tell when Jenkins is running by looking out for "Jenkins is fully up and running" in the console output.
 You will also be able to view the web dashboard by pointing your browser at http://localhost:8080/